How to Cure Procrastination and Build Better Habits

 That advice came out of me learning this lesson.
 It’s not just about marketing.
 It’s also about growing as a person and learning which critics matter and which to ignore.

-Nearly ten years ago now, I wrote a book on frugal grocery shopping, and I had very good reviews on Amazon for the most part.
+Nearly ten years ago now, I wrote a book on frugal grocery shopping, and I had excellent reviews on Amazon, mostly.
 4 stars on average.
 Yeah, me!
 (Find out more about that Grocery Savings Survival Guide book here.)

 Negative “Friends” and Relations